ZIX more than delivered with a powerful “Z.I.X.A.G.”. Their sound is polished, their performances much more intense.

 I write “chorus parts” because, well, this song has 3 completely different choruses.

-That many changes keep the song fresh, especially in an environment in which it could get boring pretty quickly (that’s the bane of existence of EDM), leading to a performance that keeps the listener interested throughout.
+That many changes keep the song fresh, especially in an environment in which it could get boring pretty quickly (that’s the bane of the existence of EDM), leading to a performance that keeps the listener interested throughout.

-The vocals in this song are one of the highlights with Daiki Hamano and Takumi Watanabe showcasing an improved chemistry as well as a big bump in their individual skills.
+The vocals in this song are one of the highlights with Daiki Hamano and Takumi Watanabe showcasing improved chemistry as well as a big bump in their individual skills.